Basil W. Duke: Later life

 Duke was named in the plot to assassinate William Goebel, a state representative who had just been elected as governor and was posthumously inaugurated.
-Duke was said to have allegedly attended a clandestine meeting at Galt House prior to the Goebel murder, along with the U.S. Senator William Joseph Deboe (KY), the 27th Lieutenant Governor of Kentucky, John Marshall; John McDougal Atherton, Alexander Pope Humphrey, and David W. Fairleigh.
+Duke was said to have allegedly attended a clandestine meeting at Galt House before the Goebel murder, along with the U.S. Senator William Joseph Deboe (KY), the 27th Lieutenant Governor of Kentucky, John Marshall; John McDougal Atherton, Alexander Pope Humphrey, and David W. Fairleigh.
 A total of sixteen people, including William S. Taylor, were eventually indicted in Goebel's assassination.

 Three accepted immunity from prosecution in exchange for testimony.
 Only five went to trial, and two of those were acquitted.

-In 1904 Duke was appointed commissioner of Shiloh National Military Park by President Theodore Roosevelt, with whom he had become friendly after their having met at the Filson Club.
+In 1904, President Theodore Roosevelt appointed Duke Shiloh National Military Park commissioner after a meeting at the Filson Club.

 Duke was devastated when, on October 20, 1909, Henrietta, his wife of fifty years, died of sudden heart failure.
 Afterward, he lived with his daughter Julia and her family in Louisville's Cherokee Park.

-Duke was among the last few surviving Confederate general officers before his death in 1916.
-In his final years he spent much time responding to requests from people with questions about the Confederacy, even during the time that he was recovering from cataract surgery in 1914.
+Duke was among the last few surviving Confederate general officers before he died in 1916.
+In his final years, he spent much time responding to requests from people with questions about the Confederacy, even during the time that he was recovering from cataract surgery in 1914.
 Two years later, during a visit to his daughter, Mary Currie, in Massachusetts, Duke underwent surgery in a New York City hospital because of circulatory problems.

 On September 1, his right foot was amputated.
-The leg got infected and on September 11, the right leg was amputated at the knee.
+The leg got infected, and on September 11, the right leg was amputated at the knee.
 Five days later, on September 16, 1916, Duke died.
 He was buried beside his wife in front of the John Hunt Morgan grave in the Hunt family plot in Lexington Cemetery.
-He is noted for his exploits as a Confederate commander, and likely even more as a master chronicler of Confederate military history.
+He is noted for his exploits as a Confederate commander and likely even more as a master chronicler of Confederate military history.